Get Updates Straight to Your Inbox

 Since 1948, we’ve always made our hamburger patties ourselves.
-Every day before dawn, Harry would visit the meat market to not only personally select the front quarter chucks, but also stand and watch as the butchers de-bone and ground the beef.
-Our meat department continues to uphold the same high standards to this very day, by personally selecting only the highest quality chucks in order to make our ground beef.
+Every day before dawn, Harry would visit the meat market to not only personally select the front quarter chucks, but also stand and watch as the butchers de-boned and ground the beef.
+Our meat department continues to uphold the same high standards to this very day, by personally selecting only the highest quality chucks in order to make our ground beef patties.
 We still hire and train our own butchers, who take great pride in helping us serve the burgers our Customers love.

 First lapmats printed